Request A Quote and We Speak To Your Dedicated Account Manager

 What does it mean to be given a challenge coin?

-As the story goes, one wealthy lieutenant had a custom coin created for his squadron as a memento of their service together.
+As the story goes, one wealthy lieutenant had a coin created for his squadron as a memento of their service together.
 One of the soldiers, never having had anything of value in his life, became so attached to it that he took to wearing it in a pouch around his neck for safekeeping.
 It ended up saving his life after being captured behind enemy lines.
 When the French took the German camp all he had to identify himself as an ally was the squadron coin.
 Thus began the tradition of carrying one’s squadron coin at all times for recognition and identification.
 Today, custom military coins are used for more than the traditional military challenge.
 They are given out to military and non-military personnel alike for morale-boosting, rewards and awards.

 In addition to being used for challenges, these coins are used today to recognize exceptional acts of service or merit that don’t quite meet the standards necessary for receiving official merit-based medals, like the medal of honor.
 Instead, these coins are used to acknowledge achievements worthy of recognition that would otherwise go un-commemorated.
 Coins of this nature are commonly awarded through a handshake, in which the coin is passed from the awarder’s hand to the awardee.
 In this exchange, it is customary for the person gifting the coin to offer a brief explanation, articulating the reasons why the recipient is worthy of the gifted medallion.

-Firefighters also use challenge coins
+Firefighters also use military coins

 It's exciting that the tradition is now crossing borders.
 Canadian Forces are now giving Challenge Coins to new officer cadets that graduate from the Royal Military College.
-What was once known to them as an 'Americanism' is now a growing tradition as well.
+What was once known to them as an 'Americanism' is now a growing tradition as well?
 Other countries, such as Switzerland, are also beginning to pick up the tradition by having different branches of the military create their own coins.
-Our coins are die struck in bronze or brass and allow for great detail of your design.
+Our coins are die struck in bronze or brass and allow for a great detail of your design.
 We are a phone call away and our staff will work closely with you to design the best-looking coin you would be proud to hand out.
 We also offer firefighter patches.

 Challenge Coin History